 MVP rights were awarded to Nicolai “dev1ce” Reedtz, on his 24th birthday no less.
 In a fashion befitting of one of the greatest to ever play, dev1ce earned a player rating of 1.71 on HLTV.
 This is the highest rating a player has ever ended Grand Finals with.

-Once thing is for certain, Astralis are not done yet.
-Their next focus is to regain their world No. 1 ranking which was lost in April.
-With the upcoming shuffle of CS:GO rosters that is sure to shake up the scene, only time will tell if someone can stand in their way.
+Once thing is for certain, Astralis will look out for more.
+Their next focus is to regain their world No. 1 ranking.
+With the upcoming shuffle of CS:GO rosters that is sure to shake up the scene, only time will tell if someone can stand in their way, especially in IEM Katowice.

 Credit: Zakaria Almughrabi